The False Armistice in France

 “The temporary cease-fire, limited in scope, must have been mistaken for the armistice itself . . . .
 Some persons who heard the wireless message . . . hastily presented it to others as meaning that armistice talks had ended, whereas they had not even begun.”

-But it is most likely that the paper had obtained its information from an American contact, because the misinterpretation explanation is part of the report G-2 (SOS) in Paris quickly put together about the 7 November armistice news.
+The news had spread to Orléans by telephone on 7 November.
+The newspaper did not disclose where the call had come from, reveal who had subsequently given them the explanation about the German telegram, or say who the “persons” were who had misinterpreted it.29 But it is most likely that the paper had obtained its information from an American contact, because the misinterpretation explanation is part of the report G-2 (SOS) in Paris quickly put together about the 7 November armistice news.
 The report, which was sent to SOS Headquarters in Tours, south-west of Orléans, is dated Saturday 9 November – the same day the Journal du Loiret offered the explanation to its readers.4

+General Harries (a newspaper reporter in an earlier career) was obviously determined to distance himself and the American Army from Admiral Wilson’s 7 November peace announcement.
 According to Colonel Laureau again, Harries instructed his Intelligence Officer, Lieutenant Arthur Hornblow, to discuss the matter with the newspaper’s editor, Louis Coudurier.
-A meeting was arranged but what transpired there is not known – unfortunately, Laureau’s report on it is incomplete31.
-However, in its Tuesday 12 November edition, La Dépêche printed a letter to the editor from Admiral Wilson (with translation) in which Wilson outlined what had happened the previous Thursday.
+A meeting was arranged but what transpired there is not known – unfortunately, Laureau’s report on it is incomplete.31 However, in its Tuesday 12 November edition, La Dépêche printed a letter to the editor from Admiral Wilson, together with an English translation, in which Wilson outlined what had happened the previous Thursday.

-The English version reads:
+The translation reads:

 “United states naval forces in France